bionetslab/GRN-FinDeR/README.md

 - param num_permutations: Number of permutations to run for empirical P-value computation.
 - output_dir: Directory where to write intermediate results to.

 All parameters that have been added / changed compared to the grnboost2() function in `arboreto/algo.py` are listed above in **bold** font.

 Our grnboost2_fdr() function returns a pandas DataFrame with columns `TF, target, importance, pvalue` representing the FDR-controlled gene regulatory links.
+In case you have given a GRN as input, only the `pvalue` column is added to the input dataframe, otherwise a new GRN is inferred from the given expression data.